-Laser Products segment operating income for 2013 increased by \$4.2 million, or 21.7%, from 2012 primarily due to higher profitability from our laser scanners products, lower restructuring and lower research and development costs related to the scientific laser product line versus the prior year partially offset by a decrease in operating income from our CO2 products.
-The Company recorded restructuring charges of \$3.2 million in 2013, compared to \$5.4 million in 2012.
-The decrease in restructuring costs primarily relates to the 2011 restructuring program which consolidated the manufacturing operations of its scientific laser and optics product lines in 2012 and the relocation of the laser scanner product line in 2013.
-Additional restructuring charges were incurred during 2012 related to severance, moving and consulting costs.
-Research and development costs for the scientific laser product line have decreased primarily due to lower employee compensation as a result of restructuring programs and lower project costs.
-Amortization of intangible assets for the laser products segment was \$4.1 million in both 2013 and 2012.
+Laser Products operating income for 2013 increased by \$0.7 million, or 2.7%, from 2012 primarily due to higher profitability from our laser scanners products, offset by a decrease in operating income from our CO2 lasers products.
+Restructuring charges were \$1.9 million in 2013, compared to \$0.9 million in 2012.
+The increase in restructuring costs primarily relates to the relocation of the laser scanners product line in 2013.
+Amortization of intangible assets for the Laser Products segment was \$4.1 million in both 2013 and 2012.